fyeqaa/Fyeqa-Geospatial-Analyst/projects/Geospatial/Berlin-park-accessibility.md

 ####  Key Findings

-Districts like **Spandau** and **Marzahn-Hellersdorf** offer abundant park area per capita, densely populated areas such as **Friedrichshain-Kreuzberg** have limited green space.
-Nearly 38% of sub-districts lack any parks, revealing significant spatial disparities.These findings emphasize the need for targeted urban planning to promote equitable access to green spaces across Berlin.It highlights spatial inequalities in green space availability and park access.
+- Districts like **Spandau** and **Marzahn-Hellersdorf** offer abundant park area per capita, densely populated areas such as **Friedrichshain-Kreuzberg** have limited green space.
+- Nearly 38% of sub-districts lack any parks, revealing significant spatial disparities.
+- These findings emphasize the need for targeted urban planning to promote equitable access to green spaces across Berlin.It highlights spatial inequalities in green space availability and park access.
 Interactive maps and detailed reports are included to support decision-making for equitable park development.

 #### Outputs